 Students must maintain a minimum 3.00 GPA throughout program.
 All degree requirements must be completed within six years of matriculation.
 Every student must pass a comprehensive exam prior to enrolling in the advanced practicum or internship.

-Courses in the Master of Science in Health and Human Performance are offered in eight-week-long online sessions.
+Courses in the Master of Science in Health and Human Performance are offered in 8-week-long online sessions (or 5-weeks in the summer terms).
 Assume satisfactory progress, the entire program can be completed in one academic year (two regular semesters plus summer).
 Full time graduate students normally take two courses each session, and complete 12 credit hours each semester, thus completing 24 credit hours within two semesters.
 Immediately following completion of the first 24 credit hours, all students must take and pass a comprehensive exam, thereby qualifying them to enroll in the advanced practicum or internship (KES 5909) during that following summer, thereby completing the remaining nine credit hours of coursework required for the degree.
 A suggested sequence of course completion is available on request from the department.
 Graduate students who elect to enroll in less than a full time course load will, of course, take longer to complete the program.

 Credentials for Faculty

 Each faculty member will hold an earned doctorate from an accredited university and who is currently teaching as a full-time or adjunct status.
 The following faculty have agreed to teach in the newly designed degree program.

 Dr. Christopher P. Herrera, Ph.D., University of Sydney, Australia - Program Coordinator

 Dr. Stefanie Latham, Ph.D., University of Oklahoma - Adjuct Professor